oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 Use the following values:

-- **Name**: `javartaee-demo`
+- **Name**: `jakartaee-demo`
 - **Description**: whatever you like, or leave blank
 - **Type**: `Regular Web Application`
 - **Callback URLs**: `http://localhost:8080/callback`
 - **Allowed Logout URLs**: `http://localhost:8080`

 The console output shows you the Auth0 domain and the OIDC client ID.
 However, you also need the client secret.
-On the 1.0 version of the Auth0 CLI you can show the client sercret with the `--reveal-secrets` command.
+On the 1.0 version of the Auth0 CLI you can show the client secret by adding `--reveal-secrets` to the `apps create` command.
 However, for previous versions, you have to get the client secret by logging into Auth0.
 Type the following:

 ```bash
 auth0 apps open